what is bartending

 • Don’t occupy too much space, but give your colleagues behind the bar a chance.

-Don’t fail to put things in their places so that you and your co-workers will know where they are at all times.
+Please don’t fail to put things in their places so that you and your co-workers will always know where they are.

-Don’t attempt that difficult feat of pouring cocktails, sours, etc., at long range until you have practiced some on clear water.
+Don’t attempt that problematic feat of pouring cocktails, sours, etc., at long range until you have practiced some on clear water.

 Don’t let liquids and empty glasses accumulate on the counter.